publiccodenet/process-code-software-procurement/phases/implementation-phase.md

 Your plan should also include regular performance audits, staff training and onboarding protocols, resource allocation for software maintenance, and – if the software is open source – a plan for sharing with other jurisdictions.
 If you have followed this process code well, there is no reason that you wouldn’t have an excellent product that fills a real need in the public sector.
 You should be proud of it, and others should find it not only useful, but also inspiring!

-> If you are building your own software or hired a vendor to customize existing open source software, read step 10.
+> If you are building software in-house or hired a vendor to customize existing open source software, read step 10.

 ![Diagram showing who should read step 10](/../images/implementation-2.svg)